frankpablo/smith-site/docs/teaching/csc250/lecture-04.md

 * * *

-Work on HW01
+Work on Overleaf
 -------------------------------------

-  * Download the Zip file from Moodle (lecture 04)
+  * Download the Zip file from Moodle (Test Assignment)
   * Upload to Overleaf
-  * Work in teams
+  * Work on it in teams of 2 or 3 (with your instructor's help on Overleaf)
+  * We Upload to the submission link
-  * We work together on the HW01
+  * Then we move on to the Peer-Review Workshop

 #### Homework

-**Homework 01**: You can find it on Moodle.
+**Homework 01**: You will find it on Moodle.